smplrspace/docs/docs/api-reference/space/data-layers.md

 - `id` is a unique identifier for this layer which is used for updates.
 - `data` is an array of objects (refered to as data elements) to be rendered.
 Each element **must** have an `id` (unique identifier within the data array) and a `coordinates` array.
 Elements can also contain any additional custom data used for rendering options.
 - `baseHeight` - _optional_ - defines the elevation from the ground at the base of the polygon in meters.
 It can be defined as a number for all elements or per element with a function that takes each element as argument and returns the base height for that element. _Default value: 0m._
 - `height` - _optional_ - defines the height of the polygon in meters from its base to its top.
-It can be defined as a number for all elements or per element with a function that takes each element as argument and returns the height for that element.
-The height is automatically corrected in 2D mode to render the polygon above the ground and below the walls.
-In 3D mode, the height will corrected to render at that location if it is lower than the ground, so you can set 0 to have a polygon overlapping the ground. _Default value: 3m._
+It can be defined as a number for all elements or per element with a function that takes each element as argument and returns the height for that element. _Default value: 3m._
 - `color` - _optional_ - defines the color of the sphere to render.
 It can be defined as any valid CSS color string like "orange" or "#3a3c3c", and applied for all elements or per element with a function that takes each element as argument and returns the color string for that element. _Default value: "#2393d4"_
 - `alpha` - _optional_ - defines the transparency of the spheres for the whole layer.
 Element specific alpha value is not supported.
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1_
 - `onDrag, onDrop` - _optional_ - providing either or both handlers will make data elements of the layer draggable & reshapable.
 Each handler takes the dragged data element as argument. `onDrop` also receives the new coordinates of the element so they can be updated in your app state and database.
+- `disableElevationCorrection` - _optional_
+  - In 2D mode, the rendered height of polygons is fully managed and the provided value ignored.
+Polygons will be rendered on top of the grounds and below the walls.
+  - In 3D mode, polygons are rendered at with provided height but polygons with low height will automatically be rendered above between the grounds and the walls, to avoid being hidden.
+You can set `disableElevationCorrection` to true to disable this behavior.
+The height value of each polygon will then be used directly.
 - `disableReshape` - _optional_ - set this to false when using onDrag or onDrop if you want the polygons to be draggable but not modifiable in shape. _Default value: true_
 - `reshapeBoxColor` - _optional_ - hexadecimal string defining the color of the boxes used to reshape the polygons.
 Used in conjunction with onDrag or onDrop. _Default value: "#086bb7"_